 Short-time work (Kurzarbeit) means the temporary reduction of regular working hours.
 Companies that suffer from a significant impact on revenues because of COVID-19 are allowed to reduce the working hours of their employees to pay lower salaries.
-It has to be temporary (maximum period of 12 months), and a short-time work agreement must be concluded between the employee and the employer before starting the procedure with the Federal Employment Agency.
+It has to be temporary, but the maximum period has been recently extended to 24 months.
+A short-time work agreement must be concluded between the employee and the employer before starting the procedure with the Federal Employment Agency.
 The short-time work allowance is calculated based on the net loss of earnings.
 Short-time employees generally receive 60 percent of the flat-rate net wage.

 Find more information (in German) on the Federal Employment Agency and IHK Berlin websites.
 If you have questions about this in English, get in touch with us.
 We can help you understand the procedure.